userapp-io/userapp-angular/README.md

 * **ua-oauth-link**

   Add this to a link tag in order to authenticate using an OAuth provider.
-The value should be an OAuth provider id such as `google`, `github`, `facebook` or `linkedin`. *Additionally:* Use `ua-error` to specify an error object.
+The value should be an OAuth provider id such as `google`, `github`, `facebook` or `linkedin`. *Additionally:* Use `ua-error` to specify an error element.
 Use `ua-oauth-scopes` to specify OAuth scopes to request by provider.
 The scopes must be a comma-separated list of scopes, i.e. `user,user:email`.
 Use `ua-oauth-redirect-uri` to explicitly specify the URI to be redirected to after provider has performed authentication.
 If not specified, the default URI will be `/#/oauth/callback/`.

 		<a href="" ua-oauth-link="google">Log in with Google</a>